 Some Ejectments in Florida first begin as an eviction or unlawful detainer action in county court and are later transferred to circuit to be tried as an Ejectment.
 When a situation like this occurs, the party seeking possession most likely attempted to have the matter quickly disposed of through Florida Statute §51.011, Summary Procedure.
 This statute allows for an expedited county court proceeding that typically takes about 4-6 weeks from the date of filing the lawsuit through the date of regaining possession.

 Although the speedy Summary Procedure process is not available with Ejectments, where the circuit court has exclusive jurisdiction, in 2021 Ejectment actions got a push in the right direction for having a more controlled path to the finish line.
 Specifically, all of Florida’s 20 Judicial Circuits have implemented case management plans to help clear out the backlog of cases and keep certain circuit court cases moving forward without unnecessary delay.
 Ejectments fall under these guidelines.

 What Is The Law?

 Chapter 66, of the Florida Statutes governs Ejectments in Florida.
-While there are several statutes that make up this chapter, the two (2) most important are §66.021 and §66.031.
+While there are several statutes that make up this chapter, the two (2) most important in regaining possession are §66.021 and §66.031.